-For dedicated teachers who are ready to deepen their skill base, Hood’s master’s degree in Curriculum and Instruction is the direction to take.
+For dedicated teachers who are ready to deepen their skill base, the Hood College Graduate School's master's in Curriculum and Instruction is the direction to take.
 The program is designed to enrich the certified teacher’s knowledge in the context of the profession’s shifting landscape.
-Evening and summer classes make it possible to pursue the degree while continuing to teach.
+Offered at the school's Frederick, Maryland campus, the evening and summer classes make it possible for students to pursue the degree while continuing to teach.

 Hood’s education faculty and adjunct instructors are professional educators in the very fields in which they teach.
 They know, from everyday experience in community schools, how the Common Core State Standards and PARCC affect content delivery and learning.
 They understand what effective inquiry-based learning, co-teaching, and inclusion look like in a high-performing class.
 As a direct result, students have the advantage of relevant activities that put current theory into practice.

 Courses support concentrations in elementary or secondary education, elementary school science and mathematics and special education.
 Students may advance through the master’s program in three phases and finish with a capstone research project.
 A new Elementary STEM certificate program is an option for those interested in developing in-demand expertise in science, technology, engineering and math education.
 Small classes mean individual assistance and guidance.

 The program has been comprehensively evaluated and nationally accredited according to a set of research-based national standards for the preparation of teachers and other professional school personnel developed by the National Council for Accreditation of Teacher Education.